mit-plv/bedrock2/README.md

 ==========================

 We provide two ways to evaluate our artifact:
-* Docker: Using a docker image with all software pre-installed and all files pre-compiled
+* Docker: Using a docker image with all software pre-installed and all files pre-compiled.
+It uses the `amd64` architecture.
+We built and tested it on Ubuntu 22 and Fedora 39 hosts, and we believe that it should also run on other Linux distros with an Intel x86-64 / amd64 architecture and on Mac OS.
-* From source: Does not require docker, but requires a system with Coq, an IDE for it (preferably ProofGeneral), and gcc, and up to 1 hour of compilation time
+* From source: Does not require docker, but requires a system with Coq, an IDE for it (preferably ProofGeneral), and gcc, and up to half an hour of compilation time
 The headings below indicate for which options they apply.